-I know we don’t all have a giant wall like this one in the image below, but it was just too cool not to share.
+I know we don’t all have a giant wall like the image below, but it was just too cool not to share.

 These are fun to make and allow you to have a tiny indoor garden.
 There’s no better feeling than creating your own garden and watching it grow.
 Click the image to book yourself onto a locally run workshop and create your own.

-Diagnosis – If your plant looks sick and you have no idea why download the app Picture This onto your phone, you will find the link to the app on the website just click this link https://www.picturethisai.com/ I always use this app to tell me how to care for it, what conditions it likes, if its poisonous to pets (always check this before buying any plants if you have pets), what’s wrong with it if it looks sick and how to help it get better.
-Its also a great app if you are out and about and you see a plant but unsure what it is called, just take a picture and let the app do the rest, kind of like shazam for the plant world.
+Diagnosis – If your plant looks sick and you have no idea why download the Picture This app (https://www.picturethisai.com/) Its also great if you are out and about and you see a plant but are unsure what it is called, just take a picture and let the app do the rest. kind of like shazam for the plant world.

 Talk to them – When people say they talk to their plants to help them grow, it is not because they like a wee story or two (although maybe they do who really knows), it’s because they thrive on the carbon dioxide we breathe out and then we thrive on their oxygen.
 Everybody wins!